dlion/aCdC/README.md

 # aCdC
 It is a simple software that check if my AC cable is plugged on my pc.
 If not, appears an alert and send to me an email with custom body.
 If the percentage of the battery is lower than THRESHOLD constant, it shutdown my pc safely.
+You must to be root to shutdown your pc.

 ## Configuration
 Edit configuration file: `src/config.go`